frankie290651/Tablet-Mode-Watcher/README.md

    - Note the PID and VID for devices listed under Keyboards.
    - Disconnect the keyboard.
    - Identify which device entry disappeared and use its PID and VID.
-   - Add those PID and VID values to `watcher.config.json`.
+   - If PID and VID values differ from those inside `watcher.config.json`replace them.
+NOTE: usually PID and VID does not differ from keyboards of the same laptop model so the default ones should work if you are on Asus PZ13 HT5306.

 2. Run the installer script as an administrator:
    - Using the GUI: right-click `install-TabletModeWatcher.ps1` → "Run as administrator".